 SMHX vs. SEMY

 SMHX (VanEck Fabless Semiconductor ETF) and SEMY (GraniteShares YieldBOOST Semiconductors ETF) are both exchange-traded funds - SMHX is a Semiconductors fund tracking the MarketVector™ US Listed Fabless Semiconductor Index, while SEMY is a Derivative Income fund actively managed by GraniteShares.
 SMHX is passively managed, while SEMY is actively managed.
-Their correlation of 0.81 suggests significant overlap in exposure.
+A 0.80 correlation means they provide meaningful diversification when combined.
 SMHX charges 0.35%/yr vs 1.07%/yr for SEMY.

 Performance